-Professional medical liability insurance:
+12. Professional medical liability insurance:

 The Community has an agreement with a multi-provider risk retention group for its professional medical liability insurance which commenced January 1, 2014.
 The risk retention group obtained reinsurance with another insurance company.
 The risk retention group insurance coverage is a claims-made policy.
-Based on internal and external evaluations of the merits of the individual claims, analysis of claim history and the estimated reserves assigned by the Community's third-party risk manager, management has determined an accrual is not necessary at December 31, 2014.
+Based on internal and external evaluations of the merits of the individual claims, analysis of claim history and the estimated reserves assigned by the Community's third-party risk manager, management has determined an accrual is not necessary at December 31, 2015 and 2014.
 The Community has a self-insured retention per occurrence and the policy includes a reimbursement provision of a maximum amount per claim and a maximum aggregate claim per the term of the policy.
-Although Community management believes an accrual for self-insured losses in its 2014 consolidated financial statements is not necessary, the ultimate liability may be in excess of management's estimate.
-These estimates are subject to potential revisions and those revisions may be material.
+An estimate of claims incurred and reported but unpaid and estimates for incurred but unreported claims at December 31, 2015 and 2014 is included in accrued expenses, other in the consolidated statements of financial position.